-6. May I make new elections in future Plan Years?
+06. May I make new elections in future Plan Years?

-Yes, you may.
+Yes.
 For each new Plan Year, you may change the elections that you previously made.
 You may also choose not to participate in the Plan for the upcoming Plan Year.
-If you do not make new elections during the election period before a new Plan Year begins, we will assume you want your elections for insured benefits only to remain the same and you will not be considered a Participant for the non-insured benefit options under the Plan for the upcoming Plan Year.
+If you do not make new elections during the election period before a new Plan Year begins, the Company will assume you want your elections for insured benefits only to remain the same and you will not be considered a Participant for the non-insured benefit options under the Plan for the upcoming Plan Year.

-IV BENEFITS
+IV.
+ARTICLE - BENEFITS

-1. What benefits are available?
+01. What benefits are offered under the Plan?

-Under our Plan, you can choose to receive your entire compensation or use a portion to pay for the following benefits or expenses during the year:
+You may choose to receive your entire compensation or use a portion to pay for benefits under this plan.

-Health Flexible Spending Account:
+02. Health Flexible Spending Account

-The Health Flexible Spending Account enables you to pay for expenses allowed under Sections 105 and 213(d) of the Internal Revenue Code which are not covered by our insured medical plan and save taxes at the same time.
+The Health Flexible Spending Account enables you to pay for expenses allowed under Sections 105 and 213(d) of the Internal Revenue Code and that are not covered by our insured medical plan, and to save taxes at the same time.
 The Health Flexible Spending Account allows you to be reimbursed by the Employer for out-of-pocket medical, dental and/or vision expenses incurred by you and your dependents.

-Drug costs, including "over-the-counter" drugs may be reimbursed.
+Drug costs, including insulin, may be reimbursed.
 You may not, however, be reimbursed for the cost of other health care coverage maintained outside of the Plan, or for long-term care expenses.
 A list of covered expenses is available from the Administrator.